 Traveling This Year?
 How to Find the Right Medical Care on the Road

-- 24-Hour Nurse Line: The close quarters of an airplane make it easy to catch a cold or virus, not to mention the air pressure changes that can cause a sinus infection.
+- 24-Hour Nurse Line: Traveling can make it easy to catch a cold or virus.
 For non-emergencies like these, the free 24- Hour Nurse Line connects you with a registered nurse any time of day or night.
 The nurses can help you assess your situation and will direct you where to go to seek care.
-Make this call from anywhere—a hotel room in Detroit or your aunt’s guest room in Cleveland.
+Make this call from anywhere — a hotel room in Detroit or your aunt’s guest room in Cleveland.
 To speak with a nurse, call 1-800-775-2583 (for Blue Cross PPO members) or 1-855-624-5214 (for Blue Care Network HMO members).

-- Online Doctor Visits: If you came in contact with someone on the train who had the flu and now you have it too, you can seek care without having to leave your hotel room or family members’ couch online with a virtual doctor’s visit.
+- Blue Cross Online Visits℠: If you came in contact with someone who had the flu and now you have it too, you can seek care without having to leave your hotel room or family members’ couch online with a virtual doctor’s visit.
 You’ll get face-to-face time with a U.S. board-certified doctor who will come up with a treatment plan and prescribe you any necessary medications.
 At the end of the visit, you’ll receive a summary to share with your primary doctor once you get back home.